 Some family or friends may be so difficult that it is better not to share information with them.
 Use your best judgment.

-If family or friends don’t agree with your decisions, try to get someone to help sort it out — for example, a family counselor or mediator.
-But remember, the adult chose you as their decision-maker.
+If family or friends don’t agree with your decisions, you can try to reach out for help to sort it out — for example, to a family counsellor or mediator.
+But keep in mind, the adult chose you as their decision-maker.
 Don’t be swayed by others, if it’s not in the adult’s best interests.